ZacharyDagnall/the-fibonacci-sequins/devnotes.md

 .
 .

-buttons i aint do yet: submit button and X button in gameover modal, yes buttons in you-sure modals, and anything in quit-name modal

-am i happy with the border radius changing on Game OVer buttons? should i incorporate that on some of the other buttons too? join us next time on another riveting episode OF ....
+am i happy with the border radius changing on Game Over buttons? should i incorporate that on some of the other buttons too?